Yusuf ibn Tashfin: Taifa appeal

-Military exploits
+Battle of az-Zallaqah

-Yusuf was an effective general and strategist who put together a formidable army comprising Sudanese contingents, Christian mercenaries and the Saharan tribes of the Gudala, Lamtuna and Masufa, which enabled him to expand the empire, crossing the Atlas Mountains onto the plains of Morocco, reaching the Mediterranean and capturing Fez in 1075, Tangier and Oujda in 1079, Tlemcen in 1080, and Ceuta in 1083, as well as Algiers, Ténès and Oran in 1082-83.
-He is regarded as the co-founder of the famous Moroccan city Marrakech (in Berber Murakush, corrupted to Morocco in English).
-The site had been chosen and work started by Abu Bakr in 1070.
-The work was completed by Yusef, who then made it the capital of his empire, in place of the former capital Aghmāt.
-By the time Abu Bakr died in 1087, after a skirmish in the Sahara as the result of a poison arrow, Yusef had crossed over into al-Andalus and also achieved victory at the Battle of az-Zallaqah, also known as the Battle of Sagrajas in the west.
+By the time Abu Bakr died in 1087, after a skirmish in the Sahara as the result of a poison arrow, Yusuf had crossed over into al-Andalus and also achieved victory at the Battle of az-Zallaqah, also known as the Battle of Sagrajas in the west.
 He came to al-Andalus with a force of 15,000 men, armed with javelins and daggers, most of his soldiers carrying two swords, shields, cuirass of the finest leather and animal hide, and accompanied by drummers for psychological effect.
-Yusef's cavalry was said to have included 6,000 shock troops from Senegal mounted on white Arabian horses.
+Yusuf's cavalry was said to have included 6,000 shock troops from Senegal mounted on white Arabian horses.
 Camels were also put to use.
 On October 23, 1086, the Almoravid forces, accompanied by 10,000 Andalusian fighters from local Muslim provinces, decisively checked the Reconquista, significantly outnumbering and defeating the largest Christian army ever assembled up to that point.
-The death of Yusef's heir, however, prompted his speedy return to Africa.
+The death of Yusuf's heir, however, prompted his speedy return to Africa.